turingschool/mod-0-project-fe/section2/reflection.md

 3. In this section, we removed some of the supports that you had in Section 1.
 We didn't give the directions for how to run a file in node and made some directions a bit more vague, intentionally.
 How did that feel?
 What was uncomfortable about it?
 How did it support your learning?

 Personally, I sort of liked it.
 There was a concept I was introduced to at the beginning of section 2 called ZPD (zone of proximal development.)
 I have thought of this several times since beginning Mod 0, and it comes to me often when working with these exercises.
 Some of the articles introduced have served to explain some of the mindsets and ideas that Turing employs and promotes during their curriculum.
 It feels pretty obvious to me that ZPD is something they continually have in mind when developing these excercises.
 It keeps us learning and growing while slightly reaching past our level of comfort.
 I'm very excited about it!
+But it's challening in the sense of sometimes not knowing if you're behind, if you should know something that you don't currently, and it can feel overwhelming.
+But it supported me in finding my own way and troubleshooting the simple issues.

 4. What is a conditional statement?
 Give one example of a daily life conditional.
 Give one example of where a conditional is probably used in a web application you use.

 5. How do you add multiple conditions to an `if` statement?
 In your own words, explain how to program reads them and determines what to do.